FatulM/shamsi_date/README.md

 ## Recent Changes

+as of version `0.15.0` a lot of internal changes has occurred but should not affect end user.

 As of version `0.14.1`, there are methods and operators to find distance between dates.

 As of version `0.14.0`, there are extension methods `toJalali()` and `toGregorian()` for `DateTime` if you import `shamsi_date/extensions.dart`.